 Collective investments are calculated on a net asset value basis, which is the total market value of all assets in the portfolio including any income accruals and less any deductible expenses such as audit fees, brokerage and service fees.
 Actual investment performance of the portfolio and the investor will differ depending on the initial fees applicable, the actual investment date, and the date of reinvestment of income as well as dividend withholding tax.
 Forward pricing is used.
 The Manager does not provide any guarantee either with respect to the capital or the return of a portfolio.
 The performance of the portfolio depends on the underlying assets and variable market factors.
 Performance is based on NAV to NAV calculations with income reinvestments done on the ex-div date.
 Lump sum investment performances are quoted.
 The portfolio may invest in other unit trust portfolios which levy their own fees, and may result is a higher fee structure for our portfolio.
 All the portfolio options presented are approved collective investment schemes in terms of Collective Investment Schemes Control Act, No 45 of 2002 (“CISCA”).
 International investments or investments in foreign securities could be accompanied by additional risks such as potential constraints on liquidity and repatriation of funds, macroeconomic risk, political risk, foreign exchange risk, tax risk, settlement risk as well as potential limitations on the availability of market information.

-We recommend speaking to a financial adviser before making any big investment decisions, or use our online investment tool to manage your money more efficiently.
+We recommend speaking to a financial adviser before making any investment decisions.

 With a presence in over 22 countries, Sanlam gives you access to a range of offshore investment solutions – across continents and asset classes.
 Investing in global markets enables you to diversify your investment portfolio, and: